ThienBao3617/AdvancedC-Cpp/README.md

         k++;
     }

-Trong hàm void func(void) có biến local i được khai báo static, trong khi đó k là biến local thường.
+In the void func(void) function, the local variable i is declared static, while 'k' is a regular local variable.

     $ gcc main2.c
     $ ./a.out